FREE TO ALL

 Designing just for present weather conditions will leave buildings vulnerable to changes in climate.
 The availability of future climate projections helps in identifying the impacts that a changing climate will have on building performance and building vulnerabilities to future weather events.
 The currently available UK Climate Projections (UKCP09), released by DEFRA in 2009, are probabilistic in nature, to better quantify the climate uncertainty.
 This probabilistic nature encourages the better understanding of future risks when adapting to a changing climate.
 Future DSYs for London are also available to reflect the UKCP09 climate projections and allow designers to increase the resilience of their buildings to future changes in climate.

-This new dataset - Product Code WCSYL (renamed as WDD16LON in March 2016) - comprises files in TAS, EPW and Excel formats is currently priced at £750 for members (£850 for non-members).
+This new dataset - Product Code WCSYL (renamed as WDD16LON in March 2016) - comprises files in TAS, EPW and Excel formats.
 This can be ordered by contacting CIBSE, by telephone on +44 (0)20 8772 3618 or email [email protected].

 Note: The Greater London Authority (GLA) has published guidance on preparing energy assessments - 'GLA Energy Planning - Greater London Authority guidance' (April 2015) that makes strong reference to TM49, making it a requirement that, where dynamic modelling is carried out, it should be undertaken in accordance with the guidance and data sets in TM49, which are then summarised (see paragraphs 11.9-11.12).